0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 # The Attack In Brief
 1. By default, A regular AD user can add up to 10 computers to the domain.
-2. After a user adds a computer to the domain, he becomes its owner.
-3. Being a computer's owner gives the user the right to change the computers `DNSHostname` property.
+2. After a user adds a computer to the domain, he gains the right to change its `DNSHostname` property.
-4. By changing this property to be a domain controller's `DNSHostname`, we can request a certificate for it from ADCS.
+3. By changing this property to be a domain controller's `DNSHostname`, he can request a certificate for it from ADCS.
-5. Using the domain controller's certificate, we can obtain that computer's NTLM hash.
+4. Using the domain controller's certificate, we can obtain its NTLM hash.
-6. And with that, we can request a complete copy of the domain hashes a.k.a perform a **DCSync** attack.
+5. And with that, we can request a complete copy of the domain hashes a.k.a perform a **DCSync** attack.

 # Tools Needed
 1. Certipy (https://github.com/ly4k/Certipy)